Categories

 Specialist overlocker thread is also slightly lighter weight than normal sewing thread to avoid bulk.
 But as it’s polyester, it’s strong enough to withstand the high operational speed of overlockers.

-Overlockers are only for neatening edges.
+Myth: Overlockers are only for neatening edges.

 This is not true at all.
 But lots of owners only use their overlocker for neatening edges when in fact there are also a whole range of other functions of an overlocker.
 Firstly, they can stitch the seam for you too so are great time-saving devices.
 The average domestic sewing machine speed is 800 stitches per minute; domestic overlockers can push out 1300-1500 stitches per minute.
 Also because there are two needles, it gives a strong seam.
 It’s called a 4-thread safety stitch; the clue is the word ‘safety’.
 Even if you take one of the needles out, and sew with only 3-threads, the overlocker can still produce a good-quality, durable seam.

-What is the standard setting for…
+What is the standard setting for…?

 This is a very common question but that’s the problem with overlockers.
 There is no ‘standard’ setting that’s good for everything.
 Overlockers are very sensitive to small changes in the fabric type, the number of layers, the stitch length and width.
 A small change to one of these variables will affect the tension.
 So you need to understand how to adapt the stitch and tension settings for each situation.

-You can’t seam woven fabrics with an overlocker.
+Myth: You can’t seam woven fabrics with an overlocker.

 This is one of the most common myths and mis-understood functions around.
 It’s also contributing to many owners not using their machine to its full potential.
 Yes you can seam garments made in woven fabric with an overlocker.
 In fact you can achieve a strong and durable seam.
 And you can even do this with only 1 needle (if you use the 3-thread set-up).
 If the seam gapes, the needle thread(s) is/are too loose.
 I’ve been making clothes on overlockers for over 30 years and will often use only an overlocker for the seams on woven garments such as blouses and dresses.
 Remember that woven garments are supposed to have more ‘ease’ built in than knit garments.
-If your seam splits, then the garment is too small.
+If your seam splits, then the garment is too tight.

 For example, an overlocker can be used almost entirely for the construction of a traditional blouse that has a revere collar and set-in cuffed sleeves.
-A conventional sewing machine need only be used in areas with points to turn, where seam allowances need graded, and for sewing on buttons and making buttonholes.
+A conventional sewing machine need only be used in areas with points to turn, for topstitcing, where seam allowances need graded, and for sewing on buttons and making buttonholes.
 Your instruction manual will describe what types of stitches are compatible with what fabric.
 Or you could invest in a good book about constructing garments using an overlocker.

 Sheer or lightweight fabrics, for example eveningwear, can be seamed using only 2-threads.
 This is a lovely lightweight seam and is appropriate for the intended wear of the garment.
 Sportswear or garment areas where the seam will receive a lot of stress can be stitched with a 4-thread safety seam, or even stitched again with a sewing machine.
 Not all machines have a 2-thread function so check before you buy if you’re intending to work with ultralight fabrics.